clubgamma/micro-interactions-with-css-animations/README.md

 ### 3. Create Pull Request:

 You are about to submit your work.
-If you are done with the above steps then create pull request and wait for some time to get it merged by us.
+If you are done with the above steps then commit the changes and create pull request and wait for some time to get it merged by us.

 ### Few Things to keep in mind